 On an ongoing basis, the Town will assess healthcare cost containment measures and evaluate strategies to mitigate its OPEB liability.
-The Finance Director shall monitor proposed laws
+The Finance Director shall monitor proposed laws affecting OPEBs and Medicare and analyze their impacts.

-Commented [BS96]: This means don't underfund today and kick the can down the road for tomorrow.
-How is the required amount determined to not be 'underfunding'?
-Can we see an appropriate trend chart of fund balance, contributions per year, withdrawals per year.. and forecast future liabilities(withdrawals) in future years affecting OPEBs and Medicare and analyze their impacts.
 The Human Resources Director shall regularly audit the group insurance and retiree rolls and drop any participants found to be ineligible based on work hours, active Medicare status, or other factors.

-Commented [BS97]: How is the liability measured?
+Commented [BS65]: DENNISQ: How is the liability measured?
 What metric should be tracked to inform whether we are contributing enough?

-Commented [BS98]: two years (standard?)
+Commented [BS66]: two years (standard?)